apache/pekko/docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Previously the factor for the default dispatcher was set a bit high (`3.0`) to give some extra threads in case of accidental blocking and protect a bit against starving the internal actors.
 Since the internal actors are now on a separate dispatcher the default dispatcher has been adjusted down to `1.0` which means the number of threads will be one per core, but at least `8` and at most `64`.
-This can be tuned using the individual settings in `akka.actor.default-dispatcher.fork-join-executor`.
+This can be tuned using the individual settings in `pekko.actor.default-dispatcher.fork-join-executor`.

 ### Mixed version